-Preventive dental care and automotive service is intended to prevent problems that, if they materialized, would require costly treatment or repair.
+Preventive dental care and automotive service is intended to preempt problems that, if they materialized, would require costly treatment or repair.
 In these markets fraud is both persistent and pervasive.
-This paper analyzes these markets invoking the notion of weak perfect Bayesian equilibrium of a stochastic dynamic games of incomplete information in which the players are customers and service providers.
+This paper analyzes these markets invoking the notion of perfect Bayesian equilibrium of a stochastic dynamic games of incomplete information in which the players are customers and service providers.
 The services provided are credence because diagnosis and service are bundled and the customers lack the expertise necessary to assess the need for the prescribed service both ex ante and ex post.
-The analysis show that fraud is a prevalent equilibrium phenomenon that is somewhat mitigated by customers' loyalty.
+The analysis shows that fraud is a prevalent equilibrium phenomenon that is somewhat mitigated by customers' loyalty.

-\Department of Economics, Johns Hopkins University, Baltimore, Maryland, USA 21218.
-Email: karni@jhu.edu, Tel: 410-516-7607; Fax 410-516-7600.
-Useful comments of Yen-Lin Chiu, Gabi Gayer, and Nan Zhou are gratefully acknowledged.
+^{}Department of Economics, Johns Hopkins University, Baltimore, Maryland, USA 21218.
+Email: karni@jhu.edu, Tel: 410-516-7608; Fax 410-516-7600.
+Useful comments of Yen-Lin Chiu, Gabi Gayer, Nan Zhou, two anonymous refrees and an associate editor are gratefully acknowledged.
 I also benefited from discussions with participants of the 2022 Summit conference on (Un)Ethical Behavior in Markets, at the University of Innsbruck.

-Keywords: Credence-quality good markets; preventive-services fraud; Stochastic game of incomplete information.
+Keywords: Credence goods; Preventive-services fraud; Stochastic game of incomplete information.